hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 ---
 title: "Repetition Over Perfection: Why Showing Up Beats Talent"
-date: 2025-01-19
+date: 2025-11-19
 draft: false
 summary: "The real challenge isn't doing things well.
 It's doing them at all."
 categories: ["Mindsets", "Personal"]
 slug: "repetition-over-perfection"
 ---

-Everyone loves Nietzsche's line: "He who has a why can bear with any how."
+We all love Nietzsche's line: "He who has a why can bear with any how."

 It sounds profound.
-And for life-defining decisions (choosing a career, starting a company, committing to a relationship) it's probably true.
+And for life-defining decisions—choosing a career, starting a company, committing to a relationship—it's probably true.
 A strong enough "why" can carry you through nearly anything.

-But here's the problem: **most of the things worth doing don't come with a grand "why."**
+But here's the problem: **most worthwhile endeavors don't come with a grand "why."**

 You don't need a philosophical justification to start exercising.
 You don't need an existential purpose to learn a skill.
-You don't need a cosmic mission to write consistently or practice an instrument or cook better meals.
+You don't need a cosmic mission to write consistently, practice an instrument, or cook better meals.

-These are just behaviors that compound over time if you keep doing them.
-And waiting for a "why" powerful enough to overcome a difficult "how" means you'll never start.
+These are simply behaviors that compound over time if you keep doing them.
+Waiting for a "why" powerful enough to overcome a difficult "how" guarantees you never start.

 **The real insight isn't about finding meaning.
-It's about making repetition so frictionless that meaning becomes irrelevant.**
+It's about making repetition so frictionless that the *need* for meaning dissolves.**

 ## Repetition Is What Actually Matters

-Here's the uncomfortable truth: **perfection is what prevents repetition from happening.**
+Here's the uncomfortable truth: **perfection is the enemy of repetition.**

 Most people approach behavior change backwards.
-They obsess over technique, optimal strategies, perfect execution.
+They obsess over technique, optimal strategies, and perfect execution.
 They read books about the best workout routines, the ideal writing process, the most effective productivity systems.

 But if you can't sustain the behavior long enough for it to compound, none of that matters.

 Charlie Munger said it best: **"Find the right thing to do, then repeat it."** Not "find the perfect way to do it."
 Not "optimize every detail."
 Just find something that works, and do it again.
 And again.
 And again.

-Expecting a single decision (one moment of clarity, one burst of willpower) to change everything is fundamentally lazy thinking.
-It's intellectual inertia disguised as decisive action.
-The fantasy that you can solve everything once and never have to think about it again.
+Expecting a single decision—one moment of clarity, one burst of willpower—to change everything is fundamentally lazy thinking.
+It's intellectual inertia masquerading as decisive action.
+It's the fantasy that you can solve a problem once and never have to think about it again.

-But reality doesn't work that way.
+Reality doesn't work that way.
 If you stop going to the gym, your muscles atrophy.
 If you stop writing, your voice weakens.
 If you stop practicing, your skills decay. **There is no permanent solution.
 There is only the habit of repeating.**

-Because **repetition is how you focus in time, not just in space.** Focus is choosing to do the same thing every single day, even when it's not exciting anymore.
+**Repetition is how you focus in time, not just in space.** Focus is the choice to do the same thing daily, long after the excitement has faded.

 ## Why Retention Beats Perfection